-Archive Panic: The series consists of ten main volumes (each of which is a Doorstopper in its own right), a separate series of six novels by co-creator Ian Cameron Esslemont, a prequel trilogy two-thirds published as of 2016, another prequel trilogy by Ian Cameron Esslemont (of which one volume has been published as of 2016), and six novellas.
+Archive Panic: The series consists of ten main volumes (each of which is a Doorstopper in its own right), a separate series of six novels by co-creator Ian Cameron Esslemont, a prequel trilogy two-thirds published as of 2016, another prequel trilogy by Ian Cameron Esslemont, and six novellas.
 All in all, that's 25 books, with more on the way.
 That, and the fact that there are two authors writing in the verse, is enough to trigger Commitment Anxiety in the casual reader.

 Complete Monster: Bidithal is an elderly member of the rebellious army the Whirlwind and its most powerful High Mage who gets away with his atrocities due to his power and high position.
 He has a disturbing taste for little girls that he rapes and performs female circumcision on.
 In his darkest act, Bidithal captures the adopted daughter of the Whirlwind's leader, Felisin the Younger, and rapes her.
 He tells her he will "drink all the pleasure from your precious body, leaving naught but bitterness, naught but dead places within."
 Even the barbarian Anti-Hero Karsa Orlong finds Bidithal an utter blot on humanity as a whole and relishes a chance to force Bidithal to choke onhis pleasure.

 Crazy Awesome: As we see in The Crippled God, after becoming Master of the Deck, Captain Ganoes isn't afraid to come to talk to a dangerous enemy commander, just to see what person she is, and piss her off just by talking... and he gets away with it!

 Cult Classic: Opinions abound that it will never reach mainstream success circa A Song of Ice and Fire because the depth and complexity that makes it great is alienating to casual readers, and cannot be translated to other mediums.